markkuinkinen/maze-solver/README.md

 ## Features
 **Random Maze Generation**
-- Uses DFS with backtracking
+- Uses DFS with backtracking to create a fully connected random maze
 - Efficient cell tracking using bitwise flags and coordinate pairs

  **Maze Solving**
 - Uses BFS to find the shortest path

 - Maintains a stack and a vector during traversal to backtrack and extract the shortest route